 - To learn more, see Office Chair: How to Reduce Back Pain? and Ten Tips for Improving Posture and Ergonomics.

 One of the most important things for your back is to learn is how to lift properly.
 This takes more than just bending your knees—you need to keep your chest forward, keep the weight close to your body, lead with your hips (not your shoulders), pivot instead of twist, and more.
 Some specific techniques, such as a golfer’s lift, can also help in certain situations.
-See Avoid Back Injury with the Right Lifting Techniques.

-Inactivity can aggravate your back condition by leading to stiffness, weakness, and de-conditioning.
+Inactivity can aggravate your back condition by leading to stiffness, weakness, and deconditioning.
 If you have a disc problem, significant inactivity deprives the injured disc of essential nutrition and this can lead to further degeneration and pain.
 Additionally, movement maintains the exchange of fluids in spinal structures, which in turn reduces the swelling that occurs in the tissues surrounding an injured disc.
 This is important because swelling can further irritate nerves that are already affected by the highly inflammatory herniated disc material and make the pain worse.
-See also Rehabilitation and Exercise for a Healthy Back.

 If you do nothing else for your back, at the very least stretch your hamstrings twice each day and get about 30 minutes of low-impact aerobic exercise every other day.
-Avoiding activity because of a painful back can lead to a downward spiral of physical de-conditioning, loss of participating in daily activities, depression, more pain, etc, so it is very important to try to take care of yourself and stay active.
+Avoiding activity because of a painful back can lead to a downward spiral of physical deconditioning, loss of participation in daily activities, depression, more pain, and more, so it is very important to try to take care of yourself and stay active.